 - Small Business Entrepreneur Grants terms and conditions.

-- the extent to which the service will support establishment and development of the business
+- the extent to which the services supported establishment and development of the business

-- the extent to which the service will enhance the owner's skills and abilities
+- the extent to which the services enhanced the owner's skills and abilities

 - potential business improvements